um-acs/acs_docs/docs/clusters/triton-only/soft/3-molecular_science/gromacs.rst

 dependencies.

-In order to run calculations with this software, request resources on the compute nodes on t2 by using the following script (set of instructions):
+In order to run calculations with this software, request resources on the compute nodes on t2 by using the following job submission script (set of instructions):

 ::